CSCfi/csc-user-guide/docs/apps/vmd.md

 ```

 Note, that you need remote graphics to work with VMD.
 Due to the heavy graphics we recommend to use it through [NoMachine](nomachine.md).
+Please don't run VMD on the Puhti login nodes, but e.g. via the [sinteractive](../computing/running/interactive-usage.md)
+command on a compute node (one core will be available without queueing).

 ## References